GloriBird/E-Commerce/README.md

 <h1>E-Commerce Web App</h1>

-The challenge of this was to build an e-commerce web application without any external UI libraries, including, but not limited to, Material UI, Bootstrap to style your project.✋
+The challenge of this project was to build an e-commerce web application without any external UI libraries, including, but not limited to, Material UI, Bootstrap to style your project.✋

 <p><strong>Tools used:</strong>JavaScript, MongoDB, React, Express, Node.js, Postman, Styled-Components</p>